joshhsoj1902/lethal-company-agent-modpack/README.md

 - Mirage: Configured it to act more like Skinwalkers, basically more creatures can talk and there are fewer changes to Maskeds.
 - TooManyEmotes: Enable all emotes.

+## FAQ

+### What is the "Populating Menu" message?

+This comes from the [LethalCompanyVariables](https://thunderstore.io/c/lethal-company/p/AMRV/LethalCompanyVariables/) mod.
+As far as I can tell, you only need to wait fot this to finish if you're hosting a new save.
+Otherwise the settings you picked were baked into the save file.

 ## Links

 - [Thunderstore Modpack](https://thunderstore.io/c/lethal-company/p/joshhsoj1902/Agent_Modpack/)